dbuchwald/6502/Software/README.md

 - `load/07_keyboard_test` - modified version of the ROM keyboard test application, implemented mostly to test new key binding (CTRL+X) and required changes in the keyboard controller firmware,
 - `load/08_system_break_test` - very simple application: when started, it runs infinite loop.
 That's all.
 It was created to demonstrate new OS/1 feature - system break.

-As for software compatibility - all the loadable modules require bootloader, and this one, in turn, requires ACIA for operation, so by design these are not compatible with vanilla Ben Eater's build.
+As for software compatibility - all the loadable modules require bootloader, and this one, in turn, requires ACIA for operation, so by design these are not compatible with vanilla BE6502.

 ### Loadable modules explained